Videx; Videx EC

 - This drug may rarely cause swollen liver and an acid health problem in the blood.
 This may be deadly in some cases.
 The chance may be higher in women, in overweight people, and in people who have taken drugs like this one for a long time.
 Talk with your child’s doctor.

-- Deadly acid health problems have happened in pregnant women when this drug was used along with stavudine and other drugs.
-Talk with the doctor.
+- Do not give this drug with stavudine.
+Deadly acid health problems have happened in pregnant women who were taking this drug and stavudine with certain other HIV drugs.
+If you have questions, talk with your child’s doctor.

 - This drug may cause very bad and sometimes deadly pancreas problems (pancreatitis).
 This could happen in children at any time during care.
 Signs of pancreatitis include belly pain, upset stomach, throwing up, or not feeling hungry.
 Call your child’s doctor right away if your child has any of these signs.